 WMed Health at 670 Mall Drive, Portage, MI 49024.
-The facility is a site for ambulatory patient care and is Annual Campus Safety and Security Report 4 open to patients during business hours.
+The facility is a site for ambulatory patient care and is open to patients during business hours.
 After-hours access is restricted to authorized access card holders.
+Hidden panic buttons connected to local law enforcement are at the reception desk.

 Family Medicine Residency - Bronson Battle Creek at 181 West Emmett Street, Battle Creek, MI 49017.
-As of July 1, 2019, the facility is a site for ambulatory patient care and is open to patients during business hours.
+The facility is a site for ambulatory patient care and is open to patients during business hours.
 After-hours access is restricted to authorized access card holders are.

-Maps to the campus, facilities, and property are located on the WMed website at http://med.wmich.edu/maps-directions.
+Maps of the campus, facilities, and property are located on the WMed website at http://wmed.edu/maps-directions.